 - The embassy fee for a D-Type visa application is 100 EUR.
 It may be still different for the different locations.

 - The Bulgarian embassy or consulate processes all D-Type visa applications within 30 working days from the day of application.
+Exceptions apply.

 Q) Do I need to attend an interview?

 - Yes, you must appear personally at our embassy or consulate.
 In some cases, our lawyer may accompany you if necessary.
 Either way we will provide you with clear instructions so your interview will be no more than a bureaucratic formality.

 Our immigration lawyers at your disposal

 Our team of qualified immigration advisers is always up to date with the current legislation.
 They will provide you with the best advisory services in order to ensure smooth transition and successful application for residency in Bulgaria.